9 Different Types Of Laboratories As Of 2026 [Explained]

 Other instruments include tweezers, tongs, squeegees, and gloves to protect and handle prints carefully.

-Another commonly used equipment is a safelight.
+Another commonly used piece of equipment is a safelight.
 It illuminates the work area while developing black-and-white images.
 Different sensitive printing materials require different safelights.
 For example, most black-and-white photographic papers are processed under a red- or amber-colored light because they are sensitive to green and blue light.
 Orthochromatic papers, on the other hand, are used only with a deep red safelight.

 Darkrooms have become less common over the past two decades, mainly because of advances in instant photography technology and digital photography.
 Still, you may find them in several schools, universities, and studios of professional photographers.

 Besides photography, darkrooms are also used for the non-destructive evaluation of a wide range of materials.
-Several analysis techniques, such as magnetic particle inspection, require a darkroom to analyze the properties and defects in surfaces of ferromagnetic materials.
+Several analysis techniques, such as magnetic particle inspection, require a darkroom to analyze the properties and defects in the surfaces of ferromagnetic materials.

 7. Cleanroom